 The ending of Tenet

-The entire operation is really one big distraction so that Protagonist (John David Washington) and Ives (Aaron-Taylor Johnson) can sneak into an underground bunker and steal the Algorithm.
-The two are mostly successful thanks in large part to an assist from a mysterious soldier whose identity they can’t see.
-They steal the Algorithm and are pulled to safety at the last minute by Nei (Robert Pattinson).
+The entire operation is really one big distraction so that Protagonist (John David Washington) and Ives (Aaron Taylor-Johnson) can sneak into an underground bunker and steal the Algorithm.
+The two are mostly successful, thanks in large part to an assist from a mysterious soldier whose identity they can’t see.
+They steal the Algorithm and are pulled to safety at the last minute by Neil (Robert Pattinson).

-At the same time, Kat (Elizabeth Debicki) is sent back in time to one of Sator’s happiest memories to distract him from the operation that’s going on and prevent him from killing himself too early.
-Kat succeeds in the plan, but ends up shooting Sator a little earlier than planned, though it works out: she’s still synced up with the other groups’ removal of the Algorithm.
+At the same time, Kat (Elizabeth Debicki) is sent back in time to one of Sator’s happiest memories to distract him from the operation that’s going on and to prevent him from killing himself too early.
+Kat succeeds in her mission, but ends up shooting Sator a little earlier than planned, though it works out: She’s still synced up with the other groups’ removal of the Algorithm.

 Tenet’s big twists

-The movie then moves straight from this reveal to a larger one: it turns out, the entire operation to stop Sator was all part of the Protagonist’s plan the whole time, just a future version of him.
-Quietly behind the scenes, Protagonist had been inverting himself back to the correct moment to make sure every single thing happens exactly as it needs to, just like Neil during the climactic final battle, suggesting this is where he learned it from.
+The movie then moves straight from this reveal to a larger one: It turns out that the entire operation to stop Sator was all part of Protagonist’s plan the whole time, just a future version of him.
+Quietly, behind the scenes, Protagonist had been inverting himself back to the correct moments to make sure every single thing happens exactly as it needs to — just like Neil during the climactic final battle, suggesting that this is where he learned it from.
 While Sator thought he was pulling the strings with information from the future, Protagonist was orchestrating the whole thing with an extremely long and complex temporal pincer move, putting all the pieces in exactly the right spots.

-Tenet has a built in explanation for why we never saw the Protagonist operating in the shadows throughout the movie: As it’s explained early on, one of the few things you absolutely cannot do when you invert yourself is come into contact with your past self.
-So if we’re watching present-Protagonist throughout the movie, the version that doesn’t know anything about the Tenet organization or inversion yet, then it only makes sense that we’d never come into contact with future-Protagonist.
+Tenet has a built-in explanation for why we never saw Protagonist operating in the shadows throughout the movie: As is noted early on, one of the few things you absolutely cannot do when you invert yourself is come into contact with your past self.
+So if we’re watching present-Protagonist throughout the movie, the version that doesn’t know anything about inversion or the Tenet organization yet, then it only makes sense that we would never come into contact with future-Protagonist.

-We know he’ll keep going and just how good at inversion he’ll become because we’ve already seen the movie that’s all about his crowning achievement.
+We know he’ll keep going, and we know just how good at inversion he’ll become, because we’ve already seen the movie that’s all about his crowning achievement.
 We know that his entire complicated, time-hopping plan works in the end.
-On top of that, Neil’s warmth towards the Protagonist in their final moments together let us know just how close they’ll become in the future — or... in the past?
+On top of that, Neil’s warmth toward the Protagonist in their final moments together lets us know just how close they’ll become in the future — or... in the past?